Shared Services Canada

-Shared Services Canada (SSC; Services partagés Canada (SPC)) is an agency of the Government of Canada responsible for advancing, consolidating and providing information technology services across federal government departments.
-It was established in 2011 to combine digital services such as data storage that were at the time duplicated by each agency.
+Shared Services Canada (SSC; Services partagés Canada (SPC)) is an agency of the Government of Canada responsible for providing information technology services across federal government departments.
+It was established in 2011 to combine digital services such as data storage that were previously duplicated by each agency.

 Mandate

-The SSC mandate came into force 4 August 2011 as part of the passage of the Shared Services Canada Act, which established SSC as an agency responsible for consolidating IT Systems across the federal government.
-The Act provides for a minister to oversee the agency and report to Parliament, currently Helena Jaczek, the Minister of Public Services and Procurement.
+SSC's mandate came into force 4 August 2011 as part of the passage of the Shared Services Canada Act, which established SSC as an agency responsible for consolidating information technology (IT) systems across the federal government.
+The Act provides for a minister to oversee the agency and report to Parliament, currently Joël Lightbound, the Minister of Government Transformation, Public Services and Procurement.

-SSC provides support for 44 separate Departments and Agencies across the Government of Canada.
+SSC provides support for 45 departments and agencies across the Government of Canada.

 Key initiatives

-As part of SSC's mandate, a number of key projects were identified in order to consolidate and modernize the Canadian Government's IT infrastructure:
+As part of SSC's mandate, a number of key projects were identified to consolidate and modernize the federal government's IT infrastructure:

 Email Consolidation Initiative

 SSC is working to consolidate the email systems of its partner agencies which include over 550,000 mailboxes into a single system.
 The project has been met with multiple delays due to its large scope and complexity.